What is Fair Market Valuation?

 Is your client a good candidate for FMV?

-An actuarial calculation and certification is recommended to determine the FMV on your client’s life insurance policy in the following situations:
+An actuarial calculation and certification is recommended to determine the FMV on your client’s insurance policy in the following situations:

 Typically, the value of a life insurance policy is based upon a very simple process: term policies are held to have no value, and permanent policies are said to be worth the cash surrender value (CSV) of the policy.
 However, where determining a full actuarial value, the FMV method is used.
 Canada Revenue Agency defines FMV in CRA Information Circular 89-3: “FMV is defined as the highest price obtainable in an open and unrestricted market between knowledgeable informed and prudent parties acting at arms-length, neither party being under any compulsion to transact.”